New posts on the way:

-June to August I was in BORNEO.
-So, blogs to come about the Rainforest World Music Festival, food, nature, jungle, orang-utans and much, much more!
+June to August 2013 I was in BORNEO more blogs to come about, nature, jungle, orang-utans and much more!

 Signup (on the right) to get these blogs emailed directly to you - no spam ever!

 In Sabah, Malaysia, I head further north, 3-hours by public transport, to Kudat, for a couple of nights at Tommy’s Place at the tip of Borneo to spend time on the beach – my first time since I was at the Damai Beach Resort with its lovely sunsets.

 Although it’s advertised as basic accommodation I stayed in one of their excellent villas, on the rise behind the restaurant and the simpler rooms.
 The food too is unassuming which is exactly what’s needed at the beach, and they are proud of their eco-credentials which concentrate especially on water conservation and energy reduction.

 Tommy says they’re hoping others can see what we are doing and copy it for their homes, resorts or business.
 In addition to having chlorine-free water, which uses lots of energy to transport it there, they have reduced their water energy waste down to zero by using rainwater collected in two huge tanks.

 One disadvantage this small resort has is its position on the long curved beach: the wind and current deposit rubbish right on the beach in front of their accommodation.
 This is the same wind that encouraged Tommy to build the units as he’s a keen windsurfer and he has them, surfboards and canoes for hire.